When are credit balance refunds commonly issued?

 Refunds are processed when the funds are received and result in a credit balance on the student’s account.
 Excess PLUS Loan funds will be refunded to the parent unless the parent has designated otherwise.
 Generally, a credit balance is issued the week day after it is created.
 A credit balance that requires review or manual processing is generally issued within three business days.
 In all cases, excess funds are issued within 14 days from the date the credit balance occurs.

-Students must officially withdraw from a course or the university to receive a reduction of tuition and standard fee charges.
-To officially withdraw from a course or the university the student must contact the Dean's office of the major college.
+Students must officially withdraw from a course or the semester to receive a reduction of tuition and standard fee charges.
+To officially withdraw from a course or the semester the student must contact the Dean's office of the major college.